BrianNewsom/scipy/README.rst

 .. image:: https://travis-ci.org/scipy/scipy.png?branch=master
    :target: https://travis-ci.org/scipy/scipy/
 This branch is just a workspace where I can work on improving the effeciency of nquad, among other things.
 Thanks.
+I am developing on windows and linux.

 =====